 - Start with one note in the middle of the piano.
 Play it once.
 Then play another note higher or lower.
 Start with big intervals.
 Take a moment to hear the difference.
 Keep going.
 Make them smaller.
 The closer they are in distance, the harder it is to tell.
 Really Listen!

 - Once you have done this enough, have a friend “quiz” you.
 Face away from the piano while they play one note at a time.
 Your job is to identify if a pitch is lower or higher than the one played before.
 Tell your friend they can even play the same note twice in a row.
 If you get it wrong, don’t worry – keep trying!
 You can later challenge yourself by playing several notes in a row, and drawing the shape of the melody.
 If the notes go up, draw a line going up, if the notes go down, draw a line going down.
 If the notes go up, then down, draw it!

 - Sing it yourself!
 You may be able to recognize pitch, but still have a hard time singing the right pitch.
 This isn’t being tone deaf – singing is a skill that can be learned.
 Let’s get comfortable with our high and low voice to make it easier to match high and low pitches!
 First experiment with highs and lows in your voice.
 Sing or speak up high like a chipmunk to see how high your voice can go.
 Sing or speak down low like a troll to see how low your voice can go.
 Then try sliding your voice up from the low troll voice to the high chipmunk voice and back down.

 If you’re looking for more ear training, Hoffman Academy is a great place to start.
 We learn our songs by listening and singing first, then we put the songs on piano.
+With Mr. Hoffman, you’ll learn to identify which notes are higher and lower.
+Together, you will work up to listening to melodies and dictating them together, writing down which notes are higher and which are lower.
 Just know that, like any skill, it takes time and patience!
 Good luck!